rstudio/visual-markdown-editing/docs/citations.md

 Once you've confirmed that it's the correct work (and possibly modified the suggested ID), the citation will be inserted into the document and an entry for the work added to your bibliography.

-## Citations from Crossref
+## Citations from Search

-Use the **Crossref** pane of the **Insert Citation** dialog to search using the [Crossref Metadata API](https://www.crossref.org/services/metadata-retrieval/):
+Use the **Crossref**, **DataCite**, and **PubMed** panes of the **Insert Citation** dialog to search one of those services for a citation:

 <img src="images/visual-editing-citations-crossref.png" class="illustration" width="918"/>

-Items inserted from a Crossref search will automatically be added to your bibliography.
+Items inserted from a search will automatically be added to your bibliography.

+Note that for PubMed queries you can use the full supported query syntax.
+For example, this query searches on the author and title fields: `Peterson[Author] AND Embolism[Title]`.
+You can learn more about building PubMed queries here: <https://pubmed.ncbi.nlm.nih.gov/advanced/>.

 ## Zotero Web API